-(2) By January 1, 2012, the board shall issue spirits distributor licenses to all applicants who, upon the effective date of this section, have the right to purchase spirits from a spirits manufacturer, spirits distiller, or other spirits supplier for resale in the state, or are agents of such supplier authorized to sell to licensees in the state, unless the board determines that issuance of a license to such applicant is not in the public interest.
+(2) By June 30, 2012, the board shall issue spirits distributor licenses to all applicants who, upon the effective date of this section, have the right to purchase spirits from a spirits manufacturer, spirits distiller, or other spirits supplier for resale in the state, or are agents of such supplier authorized to sell to licensees in the state, unless the board determines that issuance of a license to such applicant is not in the public interest.

-(3) Each spirits distributor licensee shall pay to the board, for deposit into the Liquor Revolving Fund, a license issuance fee calculated as the following percentages of revenues from all the licensee's sales of spirits the licensee was the first spirits distributor licensee to receive from the distiller, in the case of spirits manufactured in the state, or from an authorized out-of-state supplier, in the case of spirits manufactured without the state: ten percent on sales made in each of the first two years of licensure and five percent on sales made in each of the following years of licensure; provided, that by March 31, 2013, all persons holding spirits distributor licenses on or before that date shall have paid collectively \$150,000,000 or more in spirits distributor license fees; if the collective payment through that date total less than that amount, the board shall, according to rules adopted by the board for the purpose, collect by May 31, 2013, as additional spirits distributor license fees the difference between that amount and actual receipts, allocated among persons holding spirits distributor licenses at any time on or before that date, ratably according to their spirits sales made during calendar year 2012.
-Any amount by which such payments exceed \$150,000,000 by March 31, 2013, shall be credited to future license issuance fee obligations of spirits distributor licensees according to rules adopted by the board.
+(3) Each spirits distributor licensee shall pay to the board for deposit into the state general fund, a license issuance fee equivalent to the following, calculated for a five-year period commencing upon the licensee's first sale of spirits under the license, on sales of spirits such licensee was the first spirits distributor licensee to receive from the distiller, in the case of spirits manufactured in the state, or an authorized out-of-state distiller or other supplier: Ten percent on all spirits sales in each of the first two years and three and three-tenths percent on all spirits sales in each of the following three years; provided, however, that twenty-one million dollars of such fees annually beginning with the collection of such fees shall be distributed three-tenths of one percent to border areas, nineteen and fourtenths percent to counties, and seventy-seven and six-tenths percent to incorporated cities and towns.
 A retail licensee selling for resale shall pay a distributor license fee under the terms and conditions stated in this section on resales of spirits it has purchased on which no other distributor license fee has been paid.
 The board shall establish rules setting forth the frequency and timing of such payments and reporting of sales dollar volume by the licensee, with payments due quarterly in arrears.
 No spirits inventory shall be subject to calculation of more than a single spirits distributor license issuance fee.
+A licensee who has paid a license issuance fee and relocates shall not be required to pay a new license issuance fee.

-(4) In addition to the payment set forth in subsection (3) of this section, each spirits distributor licensee renewing its annual license shall pay an annual license renewal fee of one thousand, three hundred, twenty dollars for each licensed location.
+(4) In addition to the payment set forth in subsection (3) of this section, each spirits distributor licensee renewing its annual license shall pay an annual license renewal fee of one thousand three hundred twenty dollars for each licensed location.